redux-utilities/redux-actions/README.md

 npm install --save redux-actions
 ```

-### `createAction(type, actionCreator = Identity)`
+### `createAction(type, payloadCreator = Identity, ?metaCreator)`

 Wraps an action creator so that its return value is the payload of a Flux Standard Action.
-If no action creator is passed, or if the action creator is not a function, the identity function is used.
+If no payload creator is passed, or if it's not a function, the identity function is used.

 Example: